 EBMUD plans to replace the existing 0.5-million-gallon-per-day (MGD) Encinal Pumping Plant (PP) and 0.3-MGD Westside PP with a new 0.6-MGD Westside PP. The new Westside PP will be constructed at 4 Madera Lane, the site of the existing Encinal PP. The Encinal PP will be demolished.
 At 20 El Rincon, both the existing Westside PP and the existing 0.2-million-gallon (MG) redwood Encinal Reservoir will be demolished.
 The Encinal Reservoir will be replaced with a new Encinal Regulator, to be housed within the new Westside PP.

-Pipeline construction is anticipated to start in fall 2019 and will take approximately 12 months to complete.
-Construction and demolition of the facilities is anticipated to start in fall 2021 and last approximately two years.
+Construction and demolition of the facilities is anticipated to start in summer 2021 and last approximately two years.

-Partial and/or full street closures will be required during portions of the construction.
-Traffic control plans will be submitted to the City of Orinda.
+Partial and/or street closures will be required during portions of the construction.
+Traffic control plans have been submitted and approved by the City of Orinda.
 Standard construction environmental and safety practices applicable to all EBMUD construction projects have been incorporated into the project.
 These standard practices minimize impacts to the public resulting from EBMUD construction projects.

 Construction of replacement pipelines will take place with the existing pipelines still in service.
 Short shutdowns and minimal interruptions in water service will occur when new pipelines are connected to existing pipelines and when service laterals are transferred from the existing to the new pipelines.
 Crews will notify you, in person or with a door hanger, regarding any planned water service interruption to your property.
 After a service interruption, there may be air in the pipes that may loosen particles in your home plumbing.
 Close your toilet water supply valves, and then run water from your front hose bib, bathtub and/or cold water faucets for 1-3 minutes which will dispel any air or loosened particles from your household pipes.
 If any water quality issues remain after flushing, please call us.